 It was a long time ago, but also very recent.
 In Phuket now you can't tell anything happened.
 Patong beach looks better than before, Karon too.
 It's emotional scars that take longer to heal, even when you've lost nothing.

-• Updated 2008 - Newer page I wrote : 4 years after the Phuket tsunami.
+• Updated 2008 - Newer page I wrote : The Phuket tsunami - My thoughts.